ikskuh/zig-qoi/README.md

        0,105006000 seconds sys
 ```

-Also, running in the [benchmark dataset](https://phoboslab.org/files/qoibench/) of the original author, it yielded the [following data](data/benchmark.csv):
+Also, running the [benchmark dataset](https://phoboslab.org/files/qoibench/) of the original author, it yielded the [following data](data/benchmark.csv):

 ```
 Number of total images:             185